 In April 2016, the U.S. authorities have arrested 21 individuals that were involved in a fake university student visa scam.
 The ‘University of Northern New Jersey’ was specifically established to expose student visa scams and 21 suspects were arrested by American immigration authorities.

 The “university” came with a Facebook page, its own website, a classic seal with the Latin words ‘Humanus, Scientia, Integritas’, a like-real menu of business degrees, and offered ‘an exceptional education experience’.
 The ‘university’ address was in Cranford, New Jersey, and was established in 2012.

-The detainees are suspected of committing visa fraud and some other offences after their illegal activities were discovered, but the authorities needed to go at great lengths as they had set up the University of Northern New Jersey, a fake education institution that was established by the U.S. department of homeland security.
+The detainees are suspected of committing visa fraud and some other offenses after their illegal activities were discovered, but the authorities needed to go at great lengths as they had set up the University of Northern New Jersey, a fake education institution that was established by the U.S. Department of homeland security.

 In reality, the school was merely a front for the department of homeland security, set up to flush out the methods that criminal networks use for visa fraud and to understand more about how fake universities are working.

 The arrested individuals were acting as brokers for more than one thousand foreigners, mainly from China and India, to get hold of foreign worker or student visas illegally via a so-called ‘pay-to-stay’ scheme.
 Some of the arrested persons are naturalized U.S. citizens, others have permanent resident status.

 Undercover homeland security agents who worked on the sting were paying the brokers commissions that ranged from $1,200 to $2,000 for each of the ‘students’ they recruited.
 In the three years, the ‘University of Northern New Jersey’ was active, it did not award any degrees during the three years of its existence and had never any faculty or administrative staff.